How to Evaluate Credit Card Processing Companies

 Do also appraise the cost of software and/ or equipment for processing these charges.
-Comparable software and hardware greatly varies in price depending on the vendor.
+Comparable software and hardware greatly vary in price depending on the vendor.
 If you require credit card processing facilities while on the road, ask if your chosen card processing company offers a mobile option that will work together with your smartphone.

 Try to avoid leasing software or equipment.
 Instead, buy it outright at the beginning.
 If you go the leasing route, you could find that you are roped in for a period of three to four years of leasing payments, which means that you will likely pay thousands of dollars extra.